First-Degree Residential Burglary - Penal Code 460 PC

 Challenging the Evidence in Burglary Prosecutions

-You've got to get an experienced attorney like me who's been doing criminal defense and defending people for burglary cases in the San Fernando Valley for almost 30 years.
-I'm very familiar with the ping evidence and how to attack it.
+You've got to get an experienced attorney like me.
+I've been doing criminal defense and defending people in burglary cases in the San Fernando Valley for almost 30 years.
+I'm very familiar with ping evidence and how to attack it.
 Many people don't realize that just because they have phone evidence that they're trying to use to tie you to burglary scenes, that evidence has limitations.

 It can't put you precisely at the scene.
 It can only put you bouncing off a tower that might be close to the stage.
 Then the next question is, okay, if it puts you at a tower, how far is that tower from the burglary scene, and if it's putting you at a tower, what's the range?

-Is it a 5-mile radius or 3-mile radius or more?
-That will determine, in general, where you may be about the burglary scene; that doesn't necessarily mean it puts you at the burglary scene.
+Is it a 5-mile radius or a 3-mile radius or more?
+That will generally determine where you may be about the burglary scene; that doesn't necessarily mean it puts you at the burglary scene.

 Contact the Hedding Law Firm If Charged with Burglary